 The puffy, red gums mentioned above are another sign.

 And, because the cat might be experiencing pain, it might stop grooming itself.
-This was also not a sign for Jingles, who seems pretty fastidious about keeping himself clean.
+(This was not a sign for Jingles, who was a pretty fastidious groomer.)

 Causes of stomatitis: